funfungho/abzLinux/the_linux_command_line/17_searching_4_files.md

 - While the number of arguments that can be placed into a command line is quite large, it’s not unlimited.
 It is possible to create commands that are too long for the shell to accept
 - When a command line exceeds the maximum length supported by the system, `xargs` executes the specified command with the maximum number of arguments possible and then repeats this process until standard input is exhausted (反复截断输入直至读完)
     - To see the maximum size of the command line, execute `xargs` with the `--show-limits` option
 - Unix-like systems allow embedded spaces (and even newlines!) in filenames.
 This causes problems for programs like `xargs` that construct argument lists for other programs.
-An embedded space will be treated as a delimiter, and the resulting command will interpret each space-separated word as a separate argument
+An embedded space will be treated as a **delimiter**, and the resulting command will interpret each space-separated word as a separate argument
 - To overcome this, `find` and `xargs` allow the optional use of a `null` character as an argument separator
     - A `null` character is defined in ASCII as the character represented by the number zero (as opposed to, for example, the space character, which is defined in ASCII as the character represented by the number 32)
     - The `find` command provides the action `-print0`, which produces null-separated output, and the `xargs` command has the `--null` (or `-0`) option, which accepts null-separated input